revero/msgBoxPy/README.md

 **The input boxes available are:**
 * String Input Box (returns the string if entered, otherwise returns 'empty' or 'cancel')
 * Integer Input Box (returns a validated integer, otherwise returns 'cancel')
+* Listbox Input (returns the selection from a given list, otherwise returns 'None')

 **The dialog boxes available are:**
 * Select Filename (returns full path to file selected)